 A complete copy of all the Technical Sections, topics, questions and answers published in the OCTAGON is available.
 Volume I contains reprints of the OCTAGONs published from 1975 to 1987.
 Volume II contains reprints of the OCTAGONs published from 1988 to 1996.
 Volume III contains reprints of the OCTAGONs published from 1997 to 2007.
-Volumes I & II each sell for $30 plus $5 S&H. Volume III contains reprints of the OCTAGONs published from 1997 to 2007, is on CD-ROM only for PC or Mac and sells for $20 plus $5 S&H You can have Volumes I and II for $55.00 plus $10 S&H or Volumes I, II and III for $70.00 plus $10 S&H .
-Each volume is indexed by subject for easy reference and each contains over 300 pages and over 600 articles, topics, questions and answers.
-They are available in the club store.
+Volumes I & II & III each sell for $30 each plus $5 S&H($20 each emailed).
+Volume IV contains reprints of the OCTAGONs published from 2008 to 2017 and is available for $20 plus $5 S&H ($15 emailed).
+Volume III and IV together on a CD-ROM in a pdf file and is available for $20 plus $5 S&H ($20 emailed).
+Combos of the above are also available at the club store.

 OCTAGON ADVERTISERS (including Insurance, Parts, Service)

 (newest articles first)

 Please note: Questions and answers are provided for information and advice purposes.
 No liability either express or implies is assumed by reliance on the information presented either by the writers or the AMGBA.
 Some or all of the below is from our message board at board.amgba.com.

 Also be sure to see our message board at http://board.amgba.com on our website for immediate help from your fellow members.

 Wiper Motor Removal